The SAS ADD-IN for Microsoft Office adds a

 The SAS menu in Microsoft Word provides access to the functionality of the SAS Add-In for Microsoft Office, including the following:

-The SAS Add-In for Microsoft Office options for Excel are specified by selecting SAS Ð Options….
+The SAS Add-In for Microsoft Office options for Excel is specified by selecting SAS Ð Options….

 The SAS Add-In for Microsoft Office options for Word are specified by selecting SAS Ð Options….